What Causes Calcium Buildup in Pools?

 - Remove calcium through a reverse osmosis water treatment.

-Don’t let calcium scaling detract from your pool’s beauty.
+Don’t let calcium dust in your pool detract from your pool’s beauty.
 If your pool has calcium deposits, identify what type of calcium they are by using a muriatic acid test and then remove them — even if doing so requires calling a pool service provider.
 Once they’re gone, take precautions to prevent them from returning, like lowering your pool’s pH and installing an automatic cover.